 - a) Leo Mining Exploration Ltd. ("Leo Mining") is considered related by virtue of common directors and officers who have an ownership in, and exercise significant influence over, both companies.
 The Company and Leo Mining have formalized their relationship with respect to services provided by Leo Mining.
 A written agreement sets out the types of services, which may be provided, and the costs associated with such services.
 The Company repays the disbursements made by Leo Mining on its behalf.
-During the year ended December 31, 2018, the Company had incurred costs of \$79,415 (December 31, 2017 \$48,200) for administrative services.
-As of December 31, 2018 the Company has an outstanding payable to Leo Mining in the amount of \$12,496 (December 31, 2017 \$12,686).
+During the three months ended March 31, 2019, the Company had incurred costs of \$13,630 (March 31, 2018 \$31,980) for administrative services.
+As of March 31, 2019, the Company has an outstanding payable to Leo Mining in the amount of \$7,739 (March 31, 2018 \$14,880).
 The amount is unsecured and due on demand. - b) Talaxis is considered an insider as it holds more than 10% of the shares of the Company.
-Transactions and balances with Talaxis are disclosed throughout the consolidated financial statements. - c) Zenith is considered a related party because a Director of the Company is a principal of Zenith.
-Transactions and balances with Zenith are disclosed throughout the consolidated financial statements. - d) The Company incurred costs of \$774,406 (December 31, 2017 \$384,009) for key management fees, director expenses and retirement allowances for the year ended December 31, 2018.
-On April 25, 2018, the Board of Directors resolved that each of the directors will be entitled to a payment of \$16,000 per year while the Chairman of the Board is entitled to a payment of \$40,000 per year, beginning on January 24, 2018.
-Upon the appointment of three new directors, it was resolved that they are also entitled to a payment of \$16,000 per year commencing as of their start date.
-Two Directors of the Company resigned on October 2, 2018.
-The Company paid each resigning Director a retirement allowance of \$54,000.
-As of December 31, 2018, the Company has an outstanding payable due to key management and directors of \$97,792 (December 31, 2017 \$125,989).
+Transactions and balances with Talaxis are disclosed throughout the condensed interim consolidated financial statements. - c) Zenith is considered a related party because a Director of the Company is a principal of Zenith.
+Transactions and balances with Zenith are disclosed throughout the condensed interim consolidated financial statements. - d) The Company incurred costs of \$117,670 (March 31, 2018 \$136,930) for key management fees and director expenses for the three months ended March 31, 2019.
+The non- executive Directors of the Company are each entitled to a fee of \$16,000 per year and the Chairman of the Board is entitled to a fee of \$40,000 per year.
+As of March 31, 2019, the Company has an outstanding payable due to directors and officers of \$38,035 (March 31, 2018 \$53,068).
 The current liabilities due to related parties are unsecured, due on demand and non-interest bearing.